automationhacks/automationhacks.github.io/talks.md

 layout: page
 ---

-I try to regularly share my knowledge with the test community over at conference talks and meetups.
-I will include links to the talk videos and slides wherever I can.
+I try to regularly share my knowledge with the test and automation community over at conference talks and will include links to the talk videos and slides wherever I can.
 Enjoy!
 Also in case you have feedback on any of these, do reach out.

+Also, I have recently switched to using markdown and static site generators for all conference slides.
+You can view all of them on [https://automationhacks.io/slides/](https://automationhacks.io/slides/)

 ## Upcoming